Helping Ease Infant Carsickness

 - Breath deep through your mouth, not your nose.

 - Stick your hand out the window, just a little bit; the fresh air blowing on your hand can help.

 - Keep an empty large Tupperware containers in the car with a cover, so that in case of an infant carsickness accident, you can re-cover the tub until you reach a place you can empty and rinse it out.

 - A cool face cloth.
 The minute someone feels that urge come on, hand them a peppermint and have them place the cool face cloth on their forehead.

 - An ice pack applied to the back of the neck — ten minutes on, ten minutes off — works wonders.

 - Take Benadryl or Dramamine 1-1/2 hour prior to drive.
 Don’t wait until you are already on the road or it will be too late.

-- Keep a bottle of Fabreeze to get rid of accident odors
+- Keep a bottle of Febreeze to get rid of infant carsickness accident odors.

 - Never travel without a big tub of wet wipes!